gcallah/MiscWriting/VoiceOfCommunity/voices.md

 In response to the attempts of various bases for community to become the dominant or even exclusive basis, there has arisen what Nisbet calls the "plural community," which attempts to give each type of community its proper role in social life.
-Nisbet identifies the beginnings of pluralist thinking in Aristotle's reponse to Plato's single-minded focus on the political community, and that tradition continues in the works of Burke, Tocqueville, Durkheim, and Weber, amongst others.
+Nisbet identifies the beginnings of pluralist thinking in Aristotle's reponse to Plato's single-minded focus on the political community, and argues that tradition continued in the works of Burke, Tocqueville, Durkheim, and Weber, amongst others.

-While one senses that Nisbet himself is "rooting for" the plural community, his book is chiefly descriptive rather than advocatory.
-It also does not go into any depth as to how, exactly, the various forms of community should relate to one another in a pluralistic society.
-And here, I suggest, it is valuable to bring Nisbet's work into conversation with an essay of Michael Oakeshott's: "The voice of poetry in the conversation of mankind."
+While one senses that Nisbet himself was "rooting for" the plural community, his book is chiefly descriptive rather than advocatory.
+It also does not go into any depth as to how the various forms of community should relate to one another in a pluralistic society.
+And here, I suggest, it is valuable to bring Nisbet's work into dialogue with an essay of Michael Oakeshott's: "The voice of poetry in the conversation of mankind."
 There he examines the relationship between what he calls different "modes" of human utterance.
 In doing so, he is continuing, after several decades, an inquiry he had begun in his first book, *Experience and Its Modes*.
 There, he had posited that we